Paul Hall (labor leader): President of SIU

 In 1957, Paul Hall became president of SIU-North America, succeeding the late Harry Lundeberg, a post he held until his death.
 In the same year, he became president of the AFL–CIO Maritime Trades Department.
 When Hall took over the Maritime Trades Department, it was a struggling organization made up of only six small unions.
 He built it into the most active and effective political force in the family of the trade union movement.
 At his death, it comprised 43 national and international unions representing nearly 8 million American workers.

 In 1962, he was elected to the AFL–CIO Executive Council.
 He was senior vice president of the AFL–CIO and one of its most influential members at the time of his death.
 He fought continually at the bargaining table.
 In the words of SIU Vice President Red Campbell, "Paul Hall would go into a room of shipowners.
 They'd throw apples and oranges on the table and he'd come out with the fruit salad."

 He established the Seafarers Harry Lundeberg School of Seamanship in Piney Point, Maryland in 1967 in order to give young people the chance for a career at sea.
 Since then, the school has developed into among the finest maritime training schools in the country.
 Thousands of SIU members have advanced their skills, and thousands of young people from deprived backgrounds have found employment through the school.

+He was a member of the anti-Castro organization, Citizens Committee for a Free Cuba.

-After an 8-month battle with cancer, he died in 1980.
-He is buried at Green-Wood Cemetery in Brooklyn, New York.
+After an 8-month battle with cancer, he died at Columbia-Presbyterian Medical Center in Manhattan on June 22, 1980.
+He is buried at Green-Wood Cemetery in Brooklyn.